Components

 Behavior

-- Open in the same window except in certain instances.
-Links should only open in a new tab if clicking the link will result in the user losing progress or data.
-Otherwise, links should open in the same window.
+- Open links in the same window, with exceptions.
+Links on VA.gov should open in a new tab only if clicking the link will cause the user to lose progress or data.
+This should be avoided when possible.
+In all other cases, links should open in the same window.

 Choosing between variations